nssteinbrenner/tmux-sessionizer/README.md

                         3.
     -h|--help           Print this menu and exit.
     -s|--sessions       Search for existing tmux sessions in a fuzzy finder.
+    -v|--verbose        Enable debug logging.
 ```

 ### -d/--directory
 You specify the paths to parse using this flag.
-If you are using the configuration file, it will be in the format of directory=PATH,MINDEPTH,MAXDEPTH within the file:

 At least one directory must be specified, either through the CLI or through the configuration file if calling without --sessions.

 #### CLI
+Configuration must be in the format of:
+`--directory PATH,MINDEPTH,MAXDEPTH`
+MINDEPTH and MAXDEPTH both defualt to 1.
 In the CLI, you can specify multiple directories using multiple flags:
 ```
 tmux-sessionizer -d ${HOME}/repositories,3,3 -d ${HOME}/workspaces,1,1
 ```
 #### Config file
+Configuration must be specified in the format of:
+`directory=PATH,MINDEPTH,MAXDEPTH`
+MINDEPTH and MAXDEPTH both default to 1.

 Environment variables can be used in the config file.
 Example:
 ```